abouguri/Libft/README.md

 >ft_isalpha, ft_isdigit, ft_isalnum... you name it, I've recreated it!

 ### Part II: The Innovators
->The second part is where creativity meets functionality.
-I've crafted functions that are either missing from libc or exist in an alternate universe.
+>In the spirit of Rick's ingenuity, I've created functions that the libc didn't even think were possible, or perhaps they exist in a universe where they're the norm.

 | FUNCTION | BEHAVIOR |
 |--- |--- |